wcDogg/knottyearth/basics/pineapple-type-reference.md

 # Pineapple Knot Type Reference

-A few years ago, [John Allwine](https://www.facebook.com/freakinsweetknots/) – creator of [Advanced Grid Maker](http://freakinsweetapps.com/knots/knotgrid/advanced.html) – was generous enough to help me learn about the pineapple interweave.
+Several years ago, [John Allwine](https://www.facebook.com/freakinsweetknots/) – creator of [Advanced Grid Maker](http://freakinsweetapps.com/knots/knotgrid/advanced.html) – was generous enough to help me learn about the pineapple interweave.
 Before you can use a tool like AGM, you need to decide how many strands or colors the knot will have and the ‘type’ of pineapple you want to tie.
 Here’s a quick reference for 2, 3, and 4 strand pineapple types.

 ## The Big Idea